Kylian94/Kylian94/README.md

 - 📖 I'm currently learning everything !
 - 💻 I'm looking to collaborate with others developers
 - 🥅 2020 Goals : Contribute more to Opensource projects
-- ✴️ Fun fact : I have a 🐕, a 🐢and some 🐟 !
+- ✴️ Fun fact : I have a 🐕, a 🐢 and some 🐟 !
 My favorite food is 🍱 and i love practice 🐎 and 🏄‍